 Top 8 Places to Post a Resume or Candidate Profile Online

-1. The websites of target employers: identify your ideal employers and make sure that they know that you have an interest in working for them.
+1. The websites of target employers: Identify your ideal employers and make sure they know that you have an interest in working for them.
 Many employers will have candidates register with them and either upload a resume or complete a profile.
-Apply for any jobs appropriate for your background even if the position is a reach.
+Apply for any job appropriate for your background even if the position is a reach.
 The employer might keep your resume on file and search through their candidate database when other vacancies arise.

 2. Your college’s career office: College career centers aren't just for students and recent grads.
-Many career offices provide services for alumni regardless of when they graduated, so don't think you have been out of school too long to use your career or alumni office.
+Many career offices provide services for alumni regardless of when they graduated, so don't think you have been out of school too long to use this resource.
 Alumni employers often recruit via their career offices first or post jobs on their schools’ LinkedIn Group Jobs pages, before they post jobs online elsewhere.
 So, if you are a college grad, getting your resume posted on your college/university site is definitely worthwhile.

 4. Indeed: This site is best known for being the most widely utilized website for employers to post jobs and for candidates to access listings.
 Since the site attracts so many job seekers, large numbers of employers now also search the database of registrants to identify candidates who might not have applied for any of their open positions.
-Tools are also available within Indeed to help you create a new version of your resume.
+Indeed also offers tools to help you upload your current resume or create a new version of your resume.

-5. Your Professional Association: Most associations offer career services and provide excellent networking opportunities to their registered members.
+5. Your Professional Association: Most professional associations offer career services and provide excellent networking opportunities to their registered members.
 Many association websites include a database of members where they can post a resume or profile that can be searched by employers.
-Associations are particularly useful for freelancers and independent practitioners so that interested parties can find a lawyer, accountant etc.
+Associations are particularly useful for freelancers and independent contributors looking to find a lawyer, accountant, etc.

 6. Niche Websites: Job websites specific to your profession or industry are an excellent source for employers to identify candidates for specific openings in specialized fields.
 Review the best websites for your field and upload your resume on several sites.
 Examples include Dice for information technology, OneWire for finance, SalesJobs.com, and TalentZoo for advertising, marketing, and creative jobs.